-Wingate, Russotti, Shapiro & Halperin, LLP settled a case for $3,000,000, following a three-week trial for a laborer who was injured at a construction site.
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP settled a case for $3,000,000, following a three-week trial for a laborer who was injured at a construction site.

 The plaintiff, who was 24 years old at the time of the accident, was an undocumented, non-union laborer who was injured when he fell off a 12-foot wooden extension ladder after attempting to remove a wooden support form affixed to a 9-foot concrete support beam.
 The plaintiff contended a building owner representative directed him to remove the wood.
 The building owner denied the plaintiff’s claim, and brought third-party actions against the general contractor, the plaintiff’s employer, and the subcontractor - a concrete company that installed the wooden form.